hww3/finscribe/README.txt

     ./fin_serve.pike -p portnumber . yourconfigname

    where yourconfigname is the name of a configuration file, which is normally located in the config directory.
+Release packages of FinScribe typically have a pre-bundled configuration called "dev", which is the default configuration name, so you don't have to provide it.

 3. Access your application by pointing your browser to the proper port number supplied when you start fin serve.
 On first access, you'll